learn-co-curriculum/react-ts-fetch-crud-lab/README.md

 There's some starter code set up, so you won't need to create any new components for this lab.
 All typing necessary for the starter code is also already done for you.
+Take note of the `QuizQuestion` interface defined in `src/data/types.ts`.
+You may need to use this type when working through the lab.

 We recommend that you first take the time to look through the starter code and make sure you understand how everything is working and typed.

 After you've familiarized yourself with the code, your goal will be to work with `fetch` and interact with our quiz API to perform the necessary CRUD operations